 (g) Naval Base and Mornington Peninsula Scheme.
 Another scheme in this division which calls for mention here is the Naval Base and Mornington Peninsula Scheme.
-This comprehensive scheme-prepared at the request of the Naval Authorities-is for the supply of water to the Flinders Naval Base, and for the service of fifteen townships en route, including Berwick, Beaconsfield, Pakenham, Aspendale, Chelsea, Carrum, Frankston, Mornington, and Hastings.
+The comprehensive scheme-prepared at the request of the Naval Authorities-is for the supply of water to the Flinders Naval Base, and for the service of fifteen townships en route, including Berwick, Beaconsfield, Pakenham, Aspendale, Chelsea, Carrum, Frankston, Mornington, and Hastings.
 An ample supply of water is obtainable both for ordinary domestic and stock use and for market gardening, in the vicinity of Dandenong, from the headwaters of the Bunyip River, which drains some 30 square miles of forest country above the point of off-take.
-The works are so far advanced that water is already being delivered at the Naval Base, and to the townships of Mornington, Frankston, Carrum, Aspendale, and the intervening bayside resorts, as well as the inland townships of Beaconsfield, Berwick, Cranbourne, Somerville, and Bittern.
+The werks are so far advanced that water is already being delivered at the Naval Base, and to the townships of Mornington, Mount Martha, Frankston, Carrum, Aspendale, and the intervening bayside resorts, as well as the inland townships of Beaconsfield, Berwick, Cranbourne, Somerville, and Bittern.

 The scheme has been extended to supplement the supply to the township of Dandenong hitherto controlled by a local Trust, the works of which were recently transferred to the Commission, which will administer them as part of the general scheme.
+The expansion of the reticulation systems in this district having necessitated the provision of additional supplies to meet the demand during dry periods, the Commission has constructed a new Main Supply Line from Toomac Creek to the headwaters of the Bunyip River.
+This extension, which includes 25 miles of open race and 8 miles of 2-ft. pipes, proved most conclusively during last summer the value of that river as a source of supply for the Mornington Peninsula areas.